The popularity of billiards is ever-growing and it’s moving from the pool a billiards halls into the comfort of your own homes.

 - Bed – firmly run your hand, covering the whole playing surface of the table, feeling for bumps and inconsistencies in the surface.

-- Cushions – feel all of them, do they all have the same elasticity? hit some balls off them, see how the bounce.
+- Cushions – feel all of them, do they all have the same elasticity? hit some balls off them, and see how they bounce.

 - Felt – any stains on it, is it pilled or wearing thin?